dirkroorda/laf-fabric/docs/_build/html/_sources/overview.txt

 `urn:nbn:nl:ui:13-ukhm-eb <http://www.persistent-identifier.nl/?identifier=urn%3Anbn%3Anl%3Aui%3A13-ukhm-eb>`_.
 This data is not yet in LAF format.
-The `SHEBANQ <http://www.slideshare.net/dirkroorda/shebanq-gniezno>`_ project has converted the database into LAF (the conversion code is to be published on GitHub shortly), and the resulting LAF resource is a file set of 2.27 GB, being predominantly linguistic annotations.
+The `SHEBANQ <http://www.slideshare.net/dirkroorda/shebanq-gniezno>`_ project has converted the database into LAF (the conversion code is in `GitHub project wivu2laf <https://github.com/dirkroorda/wivu2laf>`_), and the resulting LAF resource is a file set of 2.27 GB, being predominantly linguistic annotations.
 It is this LAF resource that is the reference context for this workbench.
 It is to be deposited into the DANS archive shortly, under an Open Access licence, with the